Charles II of Parma: Duke of Lucca

 Charles I Duke of Lucca in his youth.
 Lithograph by Andreas Staub.

 On 13 March 1824, Charles Louis' mother died and he succeeded her as the Duke of Lucca.
 Aged twenty-five, he inherited a small but well kept duchy.
 However he showed a lack of interest in ruling.
 The turbulent episodes of his early life had affected him badly.
-In his own words "The stormy nature of my life, my inexperience, my good faith have unfortunate resulted in a complete lack of faith in myself and a diffidence, often involuntary but none the less inevitable towards, others."
+In his own words, "The stormy nature of my life, my inexperience, my good faith have unfortunate resulted in a complete lack of faith in myself and a diffidence, often involuntary but none the less inevitable, towards others."

 Charles Louis was initially uninterested in government, preferring to give free rein to his love for traveling.
-During the first few years of his reign he was largely absent from the duchy, leaving its government to his ministers led by Ascanio Mansi.
+During the first few years of his reign he was largely absent from the duchy, leaving its government to his ministers, led by Ascanio Mansi.
 From 1824 to 1827, Charles Louis traveled throughout Italy.
-He visited Rome and the courts of Naples and Modena often and was less keen in staying with his in laws at the Piedmont Court which he disliked due to its austerity.
-From 1827 to 1833, he traveled thorough Germany where he owned two castles: Urschendorff (near Sankt Egyden am Steinfeld) and Weistropp (near Dresden).
+He visited Rome and the courts of Naples and Modena often, and was less keen in staying with his in laws at the Piedmont Court which he disliked due to its austerity.
+From 1827 to 1833, he traveled thorough Germany, where he owned two castles: Urschendorf (near Sankt Egyden am Steinfeld) and Weistropp (near Dresden).
 He enjoyed life at the Austrian court, where his sister in law was Empress.
 While in Vienna, he rented the Kinsky Palace.
-He also spent time in Berlin, Frankfurt, Prague and in the capitals of other German states.
+He also spent time in Berlin, Frankfurt, Prague, and the capitals of other German states.